 Q How much money can I put into an ISA?

-The annual limit for cash and stocks and shares ISAs combined is £15,240 for the 2015/16 tax year.
-You can invest the full allowance in cash if you want to, or in stocks and shares, or a combination of the two.
+The annual limit for cash and stocks and shares ISAs combined is £15,240 for the 2016/17 tax year.
+You can invest the full allowance in cash if you want to, or in stocks and shares, or in peer-to-peer lending via an innovative finance ISA, or a combination of these three.

 Q Do cash ISAs pay high rates of interest?